BaystoneJr/Baystone-Personal-Projects/C_C++/C++/course_project/readme.md

-# TRIP DAIRY
+# TRIP DIARY

 This is the assignment 1 from the C++ projects.
-The trip dairy is program to for keeping up a driving diary.
+The trip diary is program to for keeping up a driving diary.

 This project was created with Visual Studio Code IDE (Windows) and all of the code was compiled using GCC.